vemonet/stardog-demo/README.md

 docker-compose up -d
 ```

-> ℹ️ The PostgreSQL database will be automatically initialized with the schema and data in `sql-vkg/`
+> ℹ️ The PostgreSQL database will be automatically initialized using the schema and data in `sql-vkg/`

 ## 🧑‍💻 Create a SQL VKG